DOH reports a three-day increase of 11,309 COVID-19 cases

-HARRISBURG — The Department of Health reported an increase of 3,930 cases of COVID-19 Saturday.
+HARRISBURG — The Department of Health reported a three-day increase of 11,309 cases of COVID-19 Tuesday.
 The statewide case total is now 876,913.

 There were 4,717 new cases Sunday, 2,504 new cases Monday, and 4,088 new cases Tuesday.